 Dependant Personality Disorder

 The core of this disorder is an incredibly strong need to be taken care of by others.
 This dire need coupled with the fear of losing support often results in clingy behaviour.
-In their attempts to avoid losing their ‘care giver’ people with Dependant Personality Disorder struggle to stand up for themselves and are often bullied and taken advantage of.
-People with this disorder cannot stand to be alone and should a caring relationship end they will immediately seek support elsewhere.
+In their attempts to avoid losing their ‘care giver’ people with Dependant Personality Disorder struggle to stand up for themselves.
+They are also often bullied and taken advantage of.
+People with this disorder cannot stand to be alone and should a caring relationship end, they will immediately seek support elsewhere.

 Obsessive Compulsive Disorder

-It is important to remember that they above is an extremely brief summary of each personality disorder.
+It is important to remember that the above is an extremely brief summary of each personality disorder.
 The disorders themselves are multi-layered and complex and can only be officially diagnosed by a Psychiatrist.
 When reading this list keep in mind that we all display different behaviours belonging to the various personality disorders at certain times.
-In order to meet the diagnostic requirements of a personality disorder these traits must be inflexible and the cause of great distress or disfunction.
+Therefore, there are specific diagnostic requirements to be diagnosed with one of these 10 disorders.

-Interested in learning more about psychology?
-SACAP offers a range of courses, including part-time and full-time as well as distance learning options.
+Are you interested in learning more about psychology or becoming a clinical psychologist?
+SACAP offers a range of Applied Psychology courses, including part-time and full-time as well as online learning options.
 For more information, enquire now.